jai1408/Notes/GitNotes.md

 **origin** is not special

-Just like the branch name “master” does not have any special meaning in Git, neither does “origin”.
-While “master” is the default name for a starting branch when you run git init which is the only reason it’s widely used, “origin” is the default name for a remote when you run git clone.
+Just like the branch name â€œmasterâ€� does not have any special meaning in Git, neither does â€œoriginâ€�.
+While â€œmasterâ€� is the default name for a starting branch when you run git init which is the only reason itâ€™s widely used, â€œoriginâ€� is the default name for a remote when you run git clone.
 If you run git clone -o booyah instead, then you will have booyah/master as your default remote branch.

 ## create a new repository on the command line
 * echo "# First-Angular-Project" >> README.md